susiecoleman/guide-to-web-programming/docs/index.md

 # Programming for the Web

 This guide covers HTML, CSS and Javascript which are used together to make interactive websites.
 They are sometimes referred to as 'front end technologies'.
+This is because they are used to build the part of a website the user interacts with directly.
+The term 'front end' is used in contrast to the term 'back end'.
+In web development back end refers to code running on a server.
+[Wikipedia](https://en.wikipedia.org/wiki/Front_and_back_ends) covers the difference between the two in more detail.

 ## Debugging
 If a website is not loading correctly in the browser then the developer tools can be used to diagnose the problem